netdata/netdata/aclk/README.md

 [MQTT](https://en.wikipedia.org/wiki/MQTT) over secure websockets to first create, persist, encrypt the connection, and then enable the features found in Netdata Cloud. _No data is exchanged with Netdata Cloud until you claim a node._

-For a guide for claiming a node using the ACLK, plus additional troubleshooting and reference information, read our [claiming documentation](/claim/README.md) or the [get started with Cloud](https://learn.netdata.cloud/docs/cloud/get-started) guide.
+For a guide to claiming a node using the ACLK, plus additional troubleshooting and reference information, read our [claiming documentation](/claim/README.md) or the [get started with Cloud](https://learn.netdata.cloud/docs/cloud/get-started) guide.

 ## Enable and configure the ACLK

-The ACLK is enabled by default and automatically configured if the prerequisites installed correctly.
-You can see this in the `[global]` section of `var/lib/netdata/cloud.d/cloud.conf`.
+The ACLK is enabled by default, with its settings automatically configured and stored in the Agent's memory.
+No file is created at `var/lib/netdata/cloud.d/cloud.conf` until you either claim a node or create it yourself.
+The default configuration uses two settings:

 ```conf
 [global]